 In order to effectively manage information, organizations need to have clear guidelines for the use of information and training initiatives for employees.
 Individuals must have clear expectations of their roles within an organization and be able to communicate those expectations in a way that is easily understandable by others.

-It is typically accomplished through designating information custodians who have responsibility for creating or acquiring the organization’s data and knowledge resources, authorizing their use, controlling access, and ensuring their quality.
+It is typically accomplished through designating information custodians who have responsibility for creating or acquiring the organization’s knowledge resources, authorizing their use, controlling access, and ensuring their quality.

 3- Understand your current information environment